fermyon/workshops/spin/00-setup.md

 This repository contains the necessary files to open the project and develop inside a container, using [Visual Studio Code Dev Containers](https://code.visualstudio.com/docs/devcontainers/containers).

-After [following the VS Code documentation](https://code.visualstudio.com/docs/devcontainers/tutorial), you can open the directory in a container:
+First [following the VS Code documentation](https://code.visualstudio.com/docs/devcontainers/tutorial) to install and setup the Dev Containers extension for your VS Code.

+Once its installed, clone this workshop repository to your machine using `git clone https://github.com/fermyon/workshops.git`.
+Open this folder on VS Code.

+Click on View -> Command Palette and look for the "Dev Containers: Reopen in Container" option to open the repository in a Dev Container.
 ![Open the workshops repository using a VS Code Dev Container](../media/dev-container.png)

+To build this container, you can choose the "Dev Containers: Rebuild Container" option in the Command Palette.

 ### c.
 Using GitHub Codespaces